RasaHQ/rasa-nlu-eval-compare-gha/README.md

 # Rasa NLU Evaluation Result Comparison
-This repository contains code to combine and compare multiple sets of Rasa NLU evaluation results.
+This repository contains code to compare multiple sets of Rasa NLU evaluation results.
 It can be used locally or as a Github Action.
 ## Use as a Github Action

-This Github action compares multiple sets of Rasa NLU evaluation results.
-It runs the command `python -m compare_nlu_results` with the [input arguments](#input-arguments) provided to it.
+This Github action compares NLU evaluation results using the command `python -m compare_nlu_results` with the [input arguments](#input-arguments) provided to it.

+You can find more information about Rasa NLU evaluation in [the Rasa Open Source docs](https://rasa.com/docs/rasa/testing-your-assistant#comparing-nlu-performance).

+### Action Output

+There are no output parameters returned by this Github Action, however two files are written:

+It writes a json report of all result sets combined to `json_outfile`.
-It outputs an html file with a formatted table of the compared results.
+It writes a formatted table of the compared results to `html_outfile`.
 For example:

 <table border="1" class="dataframe">